pinkysamantaray/MCP-server-demo/README.md

 Server has these features:

-- Resources (read-only, well defined)
+- Resources (Resources represent well defined data or files that an MCP client can read)
 - Tools (takes parameter, can do CRUD tasks)
 - Prompts (exposes prompts to client)
 - Utilities